TL;DR / Quick Verdict

 WebAssembly’s true architectural revolution is not in the browser; it is on the backend.

-1. Use JavaScript (TypeScript) for 95% of your web development.
-If you are building forms, routing, API calls, and standard dashboard UIs, JavaScript is mathematically the most productive, optimal tool.
-Its native DOM integration and massive ecosystem are undefeated.
+- Use JavaScript (TypeScript) for most web development.
+For forms, routing, API calls, and dashboard UIs, it’s the most productive tool, with native DOM access and a huge ecosystem.

-2. Use WebAssembly strictly when you hit a CPU or Memory ceiling.
-If you are building video encoders, audio synthesizers, 3D games, SQLite databases in the browser, or massive data parsing engines, WASM is mandatory.
+- Use WebAssembly when you hit a CPU or memory ceiling — video encoders, audio synthesizers, 3D games, in-browser SQLite, or heavy data parsing.

-3. Respect the Boundary: Never implement WASM for simple logic.
-The CPU cost of copying data back and forth across the JS/WASM serialization bridge will destroy any performance gains.
-Architect your application to utilize “Zero-Copy” shared memory buffers.
+- Respect the boundary: don’t use WASM for simple logic.
+The cost of copying data across the JS/WASM boundary wipes out the gains.
+Use zero-copy shared memory buffers.

-By understanding the explicit differences in JIT vs AOT compilation, and respecting the linear memory sandbox, Senior Engineers can construct hybrid applications that possess the UI fluidity of a web page and the raw computational horsepower of native desktop software.
+Once you understand JIT vs AOT compilation and the linear-memory sandbox, you can build hybrid apps with the fluidity of a web page and the computational power of native software.